developer-program/engineering-track/docs/cypress/hello-world.md

 ## Lab

-1. Using your personal project, find write a cypress test that visit
+1. Using your personal project, write a cypress test that visits localhost in the application and look for the title of the website.